codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-hosted-gitops.md

 toc: true
 ---

-With Codefresh Classic as your CI tool, get managed Argo CD for your deployments with Codefresh's Hosted GitOps.
+Integrate Codefresh Classic with Codefresh's Hosted GitOps and managed Argo CD for your deployments.
-Connect Codefresh Classic to Codefresh Hosted GitOps for enriched image deployment with the new report image template.
+Codefresh Hosted GitOps offers a dedicated report image step for Codefresh Classic that both reports and enriches deployed images.
 Add the report image step in your Codefresh Classic pipeline and reference the different integrations for Codefresh to retrieve and enrich the image information.

 Read on for a brief overview of what you get with Codefresh Hosted GitOps.
 For information on how to connect Codefresh Classic to Codefresh Hosted GitOps, see [CI integration with Codefresh Classic](https://codefresh.io/csdp-docs/docs/integrations/ci-integrations/codefresh-classic/){:target="\_blank"}.

+### Codefresh Hosted GitOps features

-### Hosted and hybrid runtimes
+#### Hosted and hybrid runtimes
 Codefresh Hosted GitOps is based on a runtime, hosted and managed by Codefresh.

 After the three-step process of provisioning your hosted runtime, Codefresh handles administration and maintenance of the hosted runtime, including version and security updates.

 In addition to the hosted runtime, you can have as many hybrid runtimes as you need to in your account.

-### Dashboards for visibility and traceability
+#### Dashboards for visibility and traceability

 A set of dashboards provides visibility into all aspects of deployment: